tonyx/tonyx.github.io/fsharpeventsourcing/src/chapter_5.md

 The entire expression is wrapped in an async block and the processor.PostAndReply function is used to send the function f to the processor and wait for the result (again: the processor is a single thread message processor that may not be required anymore).

-Basically this approach ensures single-thread processing but may slow down the processing of commands if the aggregate is involved in a long-running transaction.
+Basically this approach ensures single-thread processing but may slow down the transaction.

-Another example is the following, about sending commands to more aggregates.
+Another example is the following, about sending commands to more clusters.
 This code removes the tag with any reference to it.
 It builds two commands and makes the repository process them at the same time.
 This code removes a tag and any reference to it.